dcalhoun/bhp/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.1.3 =
+* Fixes a Javascript error on the WordPress login page.
+* Improves profile id logic to hopefully fix dashboard errors for the people that experience them.
+* Fixes PHP warnings on the dashboard widget with really old Analytics accounts.

 = 6.1.2 =
 * Fixes deprecated warnings when wp_debug is enabled.